-People with certain disabilities -- especially those with low-vision, who utilize screen reader applications -- frequently navigate web pages and files almost exclusively through the use of a keyboard.
+People with certain disabilities -- especially those with low-vision, who utilize screen reader applications, or users with limited fine motor control in their hands, who use an adaptive keyboard -- frequently navigate web pages and files almost exclusively through the use of a keyboard.
 Screen readers permit a person to navigate content via keyboard shortcut lists of headings and links.
 Some types of files and content are more prone to problems with keyboard navigation -- most notably PowerPoint slides and PDF documents.
 Proper formatting of headings, lists, and tables is critical to keyboard navigation, but so is the reading order of the content elements.
 Below, we provide guidance on checking and correcting the navigability of your content for keyboards.

 Canvas, Coursera & Microsoft Word

 These applications provide content to readers in a fairly linear fashion.
 Meaning, by default, they present a logical reading order to people.
 Thus, what becomes most important is content structure.
 Headings, lists, and table contents must be properly identified.
 If you wish to apprise and correct keyboard navigability of content generated by one of these applications, please visit our CLEAR Headings, Lists, & Tables page for further guidance.

 If you wish to implement a document form, please refer to the California Department of Rehabilitation's Guide to Creating Accessible Forms in Microsoft Word and Adobe PDF.

 As with Microsoft Word, content structure in PowerPoint is critical to keyboard navigability.
 If you wish to appraise and correct keyboard navigability of content generated by PowerPoint, please start by ensuring headings, lists, and tables are properly identified and formatted.
 To do so, first visit our CLEAR Headings, Lists, & Tables page.
 Then, return here to finish by adjusting the reading order of slide contents, which we describe in detail below.